Genewars: Development

 Genewars was developed by Bullfrog Productions.
+Its working title was "Biosphere".

 Sean Cooper was brought in to help with the game's development, causing tension between him and Peter Molyneux.

 Reception

 Genewars received average reviews from video game critics upon release.

 It was given the dubious honor of "Most Disappointing Game" of 1996 by GameSpot.

 Simon Parkin, writing for IGN, considered the game to be Molyneux's least known creation, noting the game bearing "unmistakable signs of his design influence."